Nonprofit & Mutual aid Partner FAQs

 Why is food rescue important?

 Food insecurity is not a supply and demand issue...it’s a supply chain issue!
 40% of the food produced in the US food goes to waste, while 1 in 7 people go hungry (1 in 5 in Chicago).
 It’s not that we do not make enough food, it’s simply that good food is ending up in landfills rather than being eaten.
-Chicago FR aims to prevent this waste and improve food access for our neighbors.
+CFR aims to prevent this waste and improve food access for our neighbors.

-How does Chicago FR rescue food?
+How does CFR rescue food?

-What NPPs does Chicago FR work with?
+Who does Chicago Food rescue work with?

 We deliver food rescues to any organization or institution serving people in need of food — soup kitchens, pantries, public housing sites, WIC sites, and more.